Artem Oganov: Education

 Oganov graduated from Moscow State University in 1997 with magna summa cum laude and diploma in Crystallography and Crystal Chemistry.
 In 2002 he obtained a PhD degree in Crystallography from University College London, and in 2007 got a Habilitation degree from ETH Zurich.

 Career

 In 2008–2017 he was a professor at Stony Brook University.
 In 2012 Oganov received the "1000 talents" professorship in China.
 In 2013, having won a megagrant awarded by the Russian Government, Oganov opened a laboratory at Moscow Institute of Physics and Technology.
-Since 2015 he is a professor at Skolkovo Institute of Science and Technology.
+Since 2015 he is a Professor (since 2024 - Distinguished Professor) at Skolkovo Institute of Science and Technology.